mixmaxhq/multibuild/README.md

     ]
   },

+  // Don't cache the resolved path of these module IDs.
+This lets you do fun things with aliasing
+  // and conditionally changing the resolved module based on bundle, without losing the benefits of
+  // caching across multiple targets.
+  skipResolveCache: ['jquery'],

   /**
    * Optional handler for rollup-emitted errors.
 We allow the passing of an error handler instead of
    * conditionally applying `gulp-plumber` because `gulp-plumber` is incompatible with